BHÉV

 The BHÉV lines were constructed as branch lines of the Hungarian State Railways.
 Helyiérdekű vasút (HÉV), literally "railway of local interest", is a general term in Hungarian traffic.
-Therefore, like internationally with the term metro, the stations are only marked with H or HÉV, though this is not the full name of the system.
+Therefore, like internationally with the term metro, the stations are marked only with H or HÉV, though this is not the full name of the system.
 The five BHÉV lines are operated by the public transport company MÁV-HÉV Zrt., a subsidiary of Hungarian State Railways.
 Inside Budapest, standard BKK tickets and passes are valid on the BHÉV.
 Outside Budapest, a separate ticket must be purchased.

 Lines and developments

 Network

-The BHÉV connects Csepel (south), Ráckeve (far south), Gödöllő (northeast), and Szentendre (north) with various points of central Budapest.
-The four BHÉV lines are not connected directly, each originating from a different terminus, but their railway are still connected to the MÁV lines.
+The BHÉV lines connect Csepel (south), Ráckeve (far south), Gödöllő (northeast), and Szentendre (north) with various points of central Budapest.
+The four BHÉV lines are not connected directly, each originating from a different terminus, but all of them are connected to the national network enabling transfers of rolling stock.
 The BHÉV is a hybrid between a commuter rail and a rapid transit.
-Although most of its stations are above ground and outdoor, some are underground (for example the city centre terminus at Batthyány tér).
+Although most of its stations are above ground and outdoor, two are located underground (Batthyány tér and Margit híd, budai hídfő).